 The barbarians looked thoughtfully into the fire.
 Some exchanged quiet words.

 “Our king?”
 Wodec’s eyes locked onto Krul’Dar.
 “Kor’Thank is driven by nameless forces.
 Right now, they are pushing him to become something more, something greater.
 Ironically, they are the same ones that drive Holly.
 The difference is revealed in their perceptual paths; our king has chosen to embrace evolution, Holly has not.
 She can still move towards transcendence, but…” Wodec grimaced.
 “The weight of her choices—and more importantly, the weight of her identity—is trapping her within the same, endless cycle.
 She could change—anyone can—but ’tisn’t likely.
 Most beings desire comfort and familiarity, even if those very qualities are the source of their misery.”

 “What about us?”
 Krul’Dar asked.

 Wodec smiled and cast a brief glance around.
-“We might be outcasts, forced to flee from everything we knew…but we have been graced with a variation of the Eternal Quest.
-We brave few have been summoned—called to venture forth into strange lands and stranger worlds.
-For this brief span of time, existence has gifted us with a sacred duty.
-We are exalted, brothers—exalted beyond measure.”
+“We may be outcasts, forced to flee from everything we knew, but we have been graced by the call of the Eternal Quest.
+We brave few have been summoned—assembled by destiny to venture forth into strange lands and stranger worlds.
+We are exalted, brothers.
+Exalted beyond measure.”

-“We are lucky,” Krul’Dar said, “Lucky to be summoned, luckier to realize it.”
+“We are lucky,” Krul’Dar affirmed, “Lucky to be summoned, luckier to realize it.”

 “Yes.”
 Wodec’s smile was sad, joyful, and timeless all at once.

-“Revel in the knowledge while you can, for it will vanish from your minds soon enough.”
+“Revel in the knowledge while you can, for it will fade away soon enough.”